Srinivasa314/neptune-lang/neptune-book/src/documentation/task.md

 * ```getUncaughtException()```

-    Returns the uncaught exception of the task or null if there is no uncaught exception
+    Returns the uncaught exception that killed the task or null if there is no uncaught exception